joakimk/engine_experiment/README.md

 * Less memory usage in production.
 Only load the parts you need.

 Future benefits:
-* Because there are clear how the dependencies go, you can split the application into many applications.
+* Because it's are clear how the dependencies go, you can split the application into many applications.
 Say applications for CMS, CRM, Statistics, ...

 The lab app is a e-commerce application (I've actually never built one, but it's a common enough domain I think).